 Sequence data should be stored in a manner in which there is a clear link to the metadata associated with the specimen that was the subject of the analysis.
 As is standard practice in laboratory investigations, such metadata includes information regarding the animal sampled, its ownership and location, and accompanying clinical and epidemiological information regarding the animal population.

-Careful consideration should be given to platforms compatible compatibility with integration of data from different sources namely sample, clinical and sequencing metadata.
+Careful consideration should be given to platform compatible compatibility with integration of data from different sources namely sample, clinical and sequencing metadata.

 Category: [addition, deletion, change, editorial, general]